Shikha261/LR_Delivery_Time_Prediction_Shikha_Gupta/README.md

 - Matplotlib – for plotting graphs
 - Pandas – for data manipulation
 - NumPy – for numerical computing
+- Scikit-learn – for building and evaluating machine learning models
+- Statsmodels – for statistical modeling and regression analysis
+- SciPy – for scientific computations
+- Sklearn.preprocessing – for data preprocessing and feature scaling

 ## Project Overview
 This project analyzes order delivery patterns using real-world data.